 - Move: change ownership of the snapshot.
 This is largely only useful for users with access to production environments.

 As a general guideline the potentially harmful actions you need to be mindful about are (1) the restore, where you push data to an environment and (2) “move” where (as a privileged person) you could make confidential data available to outside of your organisation.

-To access snapshots go to the SilverStripe Platform Dashboard and log in using your SilverStripe Platform account and click the ‘Snapshots’ tab.
+To access snapshots go to the SilverStripe Platform Dashboard and log in.
+Select a stack from the list and click the ‘Snapshots’ item.